 Guess how many paid sick days you’re legally entitled to every year?

-Most employers are fairly sound and they’ll cover you for a few days, but it’s rarely more than a handful.
+Most employers are fairly sound and they’ll cover you for extra days, but it’s rarely more than a handful.

 So what’d happen if you were hit by a car or broke your leg really badly or suffered an illness that kept you out of work for months or even years?